-B-4h: Provide public seating, restrooms and other pedestrian amenities in Downtowns, Town Centers, and along Boulevards.
+B-4h: Provide public seating, restrooms, and other pedestrian amenities in Downtowns, Town Centers, and priority park locations and along Boulevards.

 Enjoyable walking often requires more than just a sidewalk and a place to safely cross the street.
 For example, not having a place to rest along a walking route may reduce walking for the elderly, people with disabilities, and others.
-Providing public seating in Downtowns and Town Centers and along Boulevards makes it easier for these individuals to walk in areas of the county with the greatest pedestrian activity.
+Providing public seating makes it easier for these individuals to walk in areas of the county with the greatest pedestrian activity.
+Benches and other seating can be provided along the sidewalk and also set back from the street in pocket parks and other small green spaces.
 Likewise, access to public restroom facilities is an equity issue that can be a determining factor for some when it comes to the decision about if and how to make a trip.
+Public restrooms should provide an adult changing table or family bathroom option.
 Public drinking fountains and trash receptacles make the pedestrian experience better for all by providing hydration (including for four-legged friends) and making it easier for people to keep public spaces clean.
 All of these amenities should be built as part of public and private projects that interact with the streetscape.
+Priority park locations are areas within parkland that were determined by Montgomery Parks to be good candidates for these amenities.